JulianNicholls/hangman-cpp/README.md

 ## Caveat

-Although I've only built and run this on my Mac, it should build and run on Windows and Linux, I think.
+Although I've only built and run this on my Mac, both versions should build and run on Windows and Linux, I think.

 ## Latest State